 Founded in 1978, RCAC is a 501(c)(3) nonprofit that provides training, technical and financial resources and advocacy so low-income rural communities can achieve their goals and visions.
 For more than 40 years, our dedicated staff and active board, motivated by our core values: leadership, collaboration, commitment, quality and integrity, have helped effect positive change in rural communities across the West.

-Specific job goals, objectives and tasks are established for each employee as part of the annual evaluation and work plan process.
-Duties and responsibilities include, but are not limited to:
+Specific job goals, objectives and tasks are established for each employee as part of the annual evaluation process.
+Duties and responsibilities include but are not limited to:

 - Perform other duties as assigned